Buhari lists Nigeria’s benefits from Open Government Partnership - Realnews Magazine

 He observed that one of the reasons the country had made this much progress was because “we have backed our verbal commitments with deliberate action, by including OGP implementation in the national budget to ensure sustainability of the partnership in Nigeria.

-“With these steps we have taken, our administration will bequeath to the next government a culture of transparency, accountability and citizens’ participation in governance.
+“With these steps we have taken, our administration will bequeath to the next government a culture of transparency, accountability and citizens’ participatio

-“We have worked hard to institutionalise the OGP by mainstreaming open government practices across our governance systems.”

-He commended the national OGP team led by Minister of State, Budget and National Planning, Prince Clem Agba, who is the Government Co-Chair, and the Civil Society Co-Chair Dr. Tayo Adeloju, for their relentless efforts in advancing transparency and accountability in governance processes.